layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

   database: yourdbnamehere.db
 ```

 !!!
-We recommend copying and pasting directly from here or the demo app to ensure the YAML syntax remains valid.
+We recommend copying and pasting directly from here or the Quickstart app to ensure the YAML syntax remains valid.

 To see what else you can do in the **File Manager**, click [here](/features/file-manager).